machbase/machbase/content/en/dbms/feature-table/tag/manipulate/delete.md

 ### Delete specific time range data for a specific tag

-When a specific tag ID and time range are specified, data associated with that tag within the specified time range is deleted.
+When a specific tag and time range are specified, data associated with that tag within the specified time range is deleted.

 ```sql
 DELETE FROM TAG WHERE NAME = 'TAG-ID' AND TIME >= 'Time-string' AND TIME <= 'Time-string';